ChickenProp/chickenprop.github.com/drafts/matched-betting.md

     $$ 98·O_b = 95·O_S. $$

-Since $98/95 ≈ 1.03$, it's better to use Betfair than Smarkets if the offered odds are roughly 3% lower, which happens to be the difference in commission.
+Since $98/95 ≈ 1.03$, it's better to use Betfair than Smarkets if the offered odds are roughly $3%$ lower, which happens to be the difference in commission.
 So for example, odds of $6$ on Betfair correspond to roughly $6.19$ on Smarkets.

-It should be easy to take a bunch of equivalent bets on the two sites, and compare to see which seems likely to give better profit.
-I looked at three football games, and they all had exactly the same odds on all three positions (win/draw/win), even when they fluctuated slightly pre-game.
+It should be easy to take a bunch of equivalent bets on the two sites, and compare to see which seems likely to give better profit in general.
+I started doing that, but then I looked at three football games and got bored and stopped.

+They all had exactly the same odds on all three positions (win/draw/win), even when they fluctuated slightly pre-game.
 (I did look at one game as it began, and the two sites didn't quite stay in sync then.
 But betting while odds are fluctuating a lot is a bad idea.)
-Which suggests that Smarkets is the better site.
-But it's plausible that Betfair offers better odds on smaller games (the ones I looked at were very popular).
+This suggests that Smarkets typically offers better profits.
+But Betfair is a more popular site, which probably has advantages; in particular, it's plausible that a large bet would be harder to fully match on Smarkets.

 ---